liuggio/StatsDClientBundle/README.md

     Planned for: end of July

+2. Better stat for existing collector

-2. More StatsCollectors+test
+3. More StatsCollectors+test

-3. Logging integrated for debugging
+4. Logging integrated for debugging

-4. Better example usage and explaination
+5. Better example usage and explaination